 Here, we determine to what extent management practices in agroecosystems could modulate the response of ammonia-oxidizing communities to drought in bulk and rhizospheric soil.
-For this purpose, we monitored the abundance and structure of AO communities, mineral N pools, as well as N2O emissions over 5 months during and after simulated drought using rain shelter in the DOK field, one of the oldest experimental trial site comparing organic and conventional cropping systems in Europe.
+For this purpose, we monitored the abundance and structure of AO communities, mineral N pools, as well as N2O emissions over 5 months during and after simulated drought using rain shelter in the DOK (bio-Dynamic, bio-Organic, and “Konventionell”) field, one of the oldest experimental trial site comparing organic and conventional cropping systems in Europe.
 We hypothesized that (i) the effect of drought on AO communities will depend on the cropping system, (ii) the effect of drought will also be group specific given the physiological differences among AO groups, and (iii) the response of AO will differ between the rhizosphere and bulk soil.

-METHODS
+Materials and Methods

 Experimental design and soil sampling